Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

 where $\langle\cdot\rangle_\text{Lie}$ denotes closure under real linear combinations and commutators.
 Equivalently, $\g$ is the real span of all nested commutators of the elements in $iG$.

 The connected Lie subgroup associated with $\g$ is

 In the language of quantum control, $\g$ captures the infinitesimal directions generated by the available Hamiltonians, and $e^\g$ describes the corresponding connected Lie group of unitaries reachable in principle when one concatenates evolutions under the generators with freely chosen durations and orderings; see, e.g.\ Ref.~\cite{DAlessandro.2021-IntroductionQuantumControl}.
-For a fixed ansatz architecture such as \eqref{eq:standardansatz}, the set of unitaries reachable at a given finite depth $L$ is generally a strict subset of $e^\g$, but $\g$ remains the natural algebraic object controlling expressivity and related phenomena.
+Equivalently, from a more geometric viewpoint, $\g$ is the Lie algebra of $e^\g$, i.e.\ the tangent space to the reachable Lie group at the identity, and therefore gives the local directions in which the circuit can move through unitary space.
+For a fixed ansatz architecture such as \eqref{eq:standardansatz}, the set of unitaries reachable at a given finite depth $L$ is generally a strict subset of $e^\g$ (which holds for $L\rightarrow\infty$), but $\g$ remains the natural algebraic object controlling expressivity and related phenomena.

-A gate set is called universal if the Lie algebra generated by its infinitesimal generators is $\mathfrak{su}(2^n)$, or equivalently if $e^\g=\mathrm{SU}(2^n)$~\cite{Lloyd.1996-UniversalQuantumSimulators}.
+For a continuously parametrized gate set of the form considered here, the generators are universal if the Lie algebra generated by their infinitesimal generators is $\mathfrak{su}(2^n)$, or equivalently if $e^\g=\mathrm{SU}(2^n)$~\cite{Lloyd.1996-UniversalQuantumSimulators}.
 Moreover, universality is generic in the sense that “almost any” sufficiently noncommuting choice of generators yields $\g=\mathfrak{su}(2^n)$~\cite{Lloyd.1995-AnyGateIsUniversal}.
 A natural basis of $\g=\mathfrak{su}(2^n)$ is given by the traceless Pauli strings.
 Let

 Then $\{iP:\,P\in\mathcal{P}_n\}$ is a real basis of $\mathfrak{su}(2^n)$ and $|\mathcal{P}_n|=4^n-1$.
 In this work we are primarily interested in the restricted regime of proper subalgebras $\g\subsetneq\mathfrak{su}(2^n)$ whose dimension grows only polynomially with $n$.